-We recognized grant revenue of \$0.1 million and \$0.2 million for the three months ended March 31, 2016 and 2015, respectively.
+We recognized grant revenue of \$0.1 million for the three months ended June 30, 2016 and 2015, and \$0.2 million and \$0.3 million for the six months ended June 30, 2016 and 2015, respectively.

-Grant revenue for 2016 represents funds received and expended under a \$1.0 million Phase II SBIR grant from the National Institute of Allergy and Infectious Diseases (NIAID) of the National Institutes of Health (NIH) to support continued development of our aerosolized KL4 surfactant as a potential medical countermeasure to mitigate acute and chronic/late-phase radiation-induced lung injury.
-As of March 31, 2016, \$0.3 million remained available under this grant and is expected to be received in the second and third quarters of 2016.
+Grant revenue for 2016 represents funds received and expended under a \$1.0 million Phase II Small Business Innovation Research Grant (SBIR) grant from the National Institute of Allergy and Infectious Diseases (NIAID) of the National Institutes of Health (NIH) to support continued development of our aerosolized KL4 surfactant as a potential medical countermeasure to mitigate acute and chronic/late-phase radiation-induced lung injury.
+As of June 30, 2016, all funding under this grant was received and \$0.2 million is currently included in accrued expenses and will be recognized as grant revenue when the funds are expended during the third quarter of 2016.

-Grant revenue for 2015 represents funds received and expended under (i) a \$1.9 million Fast Track Small Business Innovation Research (SBIR) grant from the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH) to provide support for the initial AEROSURF phase 2a clinical trial in premature infants 29 to 34 week gestational age with RDS; and, (ii) a \$1.0 million Phase II SBIR grant from NIAID to support continued development of our aerosolized KL4 surfactant as a potential medical countermeasure to mitigate acute and chronic/late-phase radiation-induced lung injury.
+Grant revenue for 2015 represents funds received and expended under (i) a \$1.9 million Fast Track SBIR grant from the National Heart, Lung, and Blood Institute (NHLBI) of the NIH to provide support for the initial AEROSURF phase 2a clinical trial in premature infants 29 to 34 week gestational age with RDS; and, (ii) a \$1.0 million Phase II SBIR grant from NIAID to support continued development of our aerosolized KL4 surfactant as a potential medical countermeasure to mitigate acute and chronic/late-phase radiation-induced lung injury.